antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 ### What happens if there is a tie?

 Based on how the scoring system works, a tie is effectively impossible.
+Should an apparent tie appear, the detailed score will be analyzed to check which CMDR holds the best score, beyond 2 significant digits.

 ### What happens to the old Ace rank?